Last reviewed 24 November 2020

 have a serious heart condition and are pregnant.

-Those in the “moderate-risk” (vulnerable) category are advised to stay at home as much as possible.
+Since the start of the pandemic, those in the “moderate-risk” (vulnerable) category have been advised to be cautious and stay at home as much as possible.
 They can go to work if they cannot work from home but should be very careful to comply with social distancing and handwashing advice.

 Care home guidance

-Admission and Care of Residents during COVID-19 Incident in a Care Home was published by PHE in collaboration with the Care Quality Commission at the start of April.
-This replaced the earlier COVID-19: guidance on residential care provision.
-An updated version 2 was published in June.
+Admission and Care of Residents in a Care Home During COVID-19 was published by PHE in collaboration with the Care Quality Commission at the start of April.
+This replaced the earlier COVID-19: Guidance on Residential Care Provision.
+Version 2 was published in June and has been kept updated.
+The guidance is currently being reviewed following the implementation of the new national restrictions in November.

 The guidance covers: